KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 I am a software developer doing an independent study into using machine learning to identify crystallization in images.
 I found an interesting dataset and a really good research paper on the topic, so I wrote code to train on the data, using the paper for guidance.
 I am posting the code and results here in the hope that others will also find it interesting.

 I found the crystal image dataset on Kaggle.
 I decided to work with it because there were enough images to train with, and the images are all high quality.
-Here is the hyperlink to the dataset.
-[OpenCrystalData Crystal Impurity Detection](https://www.kaggle.com/datasets/opencrystaldata/cephalexin-reactive-crystallization?resource=download).
+Here is the hyperlink to the dataset:  [OpenCrystalData Crystal Impurity Detection](https://www.kaggle.com/datasets/opencrystaldata/cephalexin-reactive-crystallization?resource=download).

 The dataset I found was collected using Mettler-Toledo, LLC, (MT) instrumentation.
 While this is not a research paper, where one would typically make an affiliation statement, I should mention that I worked at MT on their vision products for years.
 However, I am no longer affiliated with the Company and am not necessarily endorsing their products here, nor have I used any intellectual property owned by MT.